nhumrich/howard/README.md

 Python datatype marshalling

-This libary marshalls dictionaries (think json) into instances of defined dataclasses and back.
+This libary marshalls serialized objects (think JSON) into instances of defined containers and dataclasses and back.

 i.e.